 The power of AR, particularly for marketers, is its ability to overlay highly relevant, timely, and interactive data about specific products or services within a user’s live physical environment.
 Marketers considering whether to add an AR app to the marketing mix, however, should be aware that traditional consumer protection rules still apply.

-The Mashable article, Navigating the Legal Pitfalls of Augmented Reality, highlights several key advertising law and consumer privacy principles that companies should consider when entering this emerging space.
+, highlights several key advertising law and consumer privacy principles that companies should consider when entering this emerging space.